Summary

 Explanation

+By default, the WORKDAY.INTL function will exclude weekends (Saturday and Sunday).
+In this case, however, we have supplied 11 for this argument, which means "Sunday only".
 We have also supplied a list of 3 holidays that all fall in the date range being calculated, which means that the holidays and Sundays will be excluded.
-The following table shows which dates are excluded with and without holidays provided (exluded dates are shaded gray).
-The final dates returned by WORKDAY are highlighted in yellow.
+The table below shows which dates are non-working days (shaded in violet) with and without holidays provided:

 No holidays Holidays provided